-Getting your taxi business some good PR coverage in local newspapers, magazines, on radio and even on TV can be a great way to build influence, authority and awareness of your brand.
+Getting your taxi business some good PR coverage in local newspapers, magazines, on radio and even on TV can be a great way to build influence, authority, customer base and awareness of your brand.
 However, unless you’re one of the very largest taxi firms, you probably don't have the budget to hire a PR or marketing expert to help achieve this.

-That’s why reading this guide to the 10 great ways to get your taxi business in the local paper is so worthwhile!
-With just a little bit of know-how, we can help you do your own PR and get ahead of the competition.
+That’s why reading this guide to the 10 great ways to get your taxi business in the newspaper is so worthwhile!
+With just a little bit of know-how, we can help you do your own PR and other marketing efforts to get ahead of the competition.

 Just like finding the right taxi insurance, getting your taxi business in the local news is surprisingly easy to do.
 If you take the time to get some advice that is.
-Give our team at Taxi Insurer a call to arrange the right taxi insurance cover for your business in one easy step.
+Give our team at Taxi Insurer a call to arrange the right taxi insurance coverage for your taxi company in one easy step.

-It might not have quite the same kudos as appearing in the national papers, but for a local taxi business getting coverage in your local press can give your business a very welcome boost.
+It might not have quite the same kudos as appearing in the national papers, but for a local taxi business getting coverage in your local press can give your own taxi driver or company a very welcome boost.

 One of the main benefits of dealing with local media is they’re more likely to be interested in putting a positive spin on a local news story.
 While this isn’t always the case, in general local media have a greater sense of obligation to the local community.
 And are keener to promote their region and the good things about it.